 Like I mentioned before, black tea is a great natural dye that can tint skin for up to 2 days.
 When mixed with rosewater, this bronzing mist doubles as both a skin treatment and natural perfume.
 Just make sure to keep it away from light fabrics.

-—1 cup rosewater (for less scent, either dilute the rose water or use plain filtered water instead)
+—1 cup rosewater (for less scent, either dilute the rosewater or replace it with plain filtered water)

 Step 1 | Steep black tea

-Place tea bags in a heat-proof bowl or measuring cup.
+Place the tea bags in a heat-proof bowl or measuring cup.

-Heat rosewater for 30 seconds to 1 minute in the microwave until warm.
-The pour it over tea bags and let steep for 20 minutes.
+Heat the rosewater for 30 seconds to 1 minute in the microwave until warm.
+Then pour it over the tea bags and steep for 20 minutes.

 Step 2 | Transfer to spray bottle

 Once cool, remove the tea bags and transfer the mixture to a clean spray bottle.
-Spritz on clean, dry skin and let dry completely before getting dressed.
+Spritz on clean, dry skin, and let it dry completely before getting dressed.

 Store in an airtight container in the refrigerator for 7–10 days.

-Thanks to the skin-boosting benefits in cocoa powder (antioxidants!) and lavender oil (polyphenols!), this DIY sunless tanning lotion actually soothes and protects skin from the outside in.
+Thanks to the skin-boosting benefits of cocoa powder (antioxidants!) and lavender oil (polyphenols!), this DIY sunless tanning lotion actually soothes and protects skin from the outside in.